Dominic Browne reports on the rise in accident and emergency waiting times since Andrew Lansley scrapped government targets.

 “This lever-pulling from above – it has got to stop.
 With Andrew Lansley’s reform plans, we’re going to give the NHS back to people.
 We’ll say to the doctors: those targets you hate, they’re gone.”

 So far every one of Mr Cameron’s above points has been shown to be wrong or flawed.
 The British Social Attitudes (BSA) survey suggests that the NHS has never been so popular since the survey started in 1983, government targets, as seen above, have had positive effects in key areas of care, and Lansley’s reforms have been rejected by Doctors, by Lib Dem Lib Dem party members, by Norman Tebbit and by at least some of the people.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.